klappradla/jruby_ratpack_examples/db_example/README.md

 # DB Example

-Example implementation for non-blocking database access with jRuby and Ratpack.
+Example implementation for non-blocking database access with JRuby and Ratpack.

 ## Setup